How to create an XML file – Mac and Windows

 When you create an XML file, follow these guidelines.

-• Follow the Syntax Guide (content requirements) for the type of XML file you are creating.
+Follow the Syntax Guide (content requirements) for the type of XML file you are creating.
 A syntax guide should be available from the developer or standards body that created the XML File.
-Most often a sample file or an app to create the file is available.
+In addition, there is often a sample file or sometimes an app available to create that type of XML file.

 Click to enlarge